 It’s still pretty affordable

 As an emerging economy, South Africa’s currency is quite affordable when compared with those of Europe, America and the East.
 This means you can enjoy a wonderful holiday without spending too much.
 Additionally, you’ll be contributing to the local tourism sector, which means you are helping to create jobs!
-If you support local businesses who complies with ethical travel practices, it’s a win-win for all involved.
+If you support local businesses who comply with ethical travel practices, it’s a win-win for all involved.

 These are just a few of the many wonderful reasons why South Africa makes the ideal destination for a family holiday.
 There are many more besides.
 So, just do it!
 Book your South African tour, pack plenty of sunscreen and get ready for the adventure of a lifetime.
 The country is only going to become more popular, so stay ahead of the curve with a family holiday in South Africa.